Training for Residential Energy Contractors (TREC) Program

 Applicant Guidance

-Applicants must submit a Letter of Intent by 5 pm ET on 05/09/2024 to be eligible to submit a Full Application.
+A letter of intent was required to be eligible to submit a Full Application.

 https://infrastructure-exchange.energy.gov/Default.aspx#FoaId4f03295b-9ff6-42d2-b3f0-5c1f2ae1d189